moorepants/mae223/content/pages/syllabus.rst

 Academic Integrity
 ==================

 Academic dishonesty will not be tolerated.
+All assignments turned in for a grade must be your unique work and the exams should be completed solely by you with no assistance from others.
 Please visit the `Academic Integrity web page`_ from UC Davis Office of Student Judicial Affairs to review the campus' policy on academic responsibility and integrity and read the UC Davis `code of academic conduct`_.

 .. _Academic Integrity web page: http://sja.ucdavis.edu/academic-integrity.html
 .. _code of academic conduct: http://sja.ucdavis.edu/cac.html